fantasticsquirrel/Local_emailer/README.md

 4. Create an email template, then build a campaign that targets specific tags.
 5. Let the in-process scheduler enqueue due campaign emails and send queued messages automatically.
 6. Monitor the dashboard for queued, sent, and failed items.
 The UI is intended for local use only; do not expose it to the internet without additional hardening.

+## Stopping the software from the terminal
+- Press `Ctrl+C` in the terminal running `uvicorn` to stop the web server and scheduler.
+- If the process was started elsewhere or detached, run `pkill -f "uvicorn protonmailer.main:app"` to force-stop all instances.

 ## Development helpers
 - Run the app: `make run`